mlswg/mls-architecture/draft-ietf-mls-architecture.md

 two or more members, and aim to scale to groups as large as 50,000 members, typically including many users using multiple devices.

-### Message Secrecy and Authentication {#message-secrecy-authentication}

-The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the DS.
-This ensures that the DS does not have access to the group's private content.

-MLS aims to provide secrecy, integrity and authentication for all messages.

-Message Secrecy in the context of MLS means that only intended recipients (current group members), can read any message sent to the group, even in the context of an active attacker as described in the threat model.

-Message Integrity and Authentication mean that an honest Client can only accept a message if it was sent by a group member and that no Client can send a message which other Clients accept as being from another Client.

-A corollary to this statement is that the AS and the DS cannot read the content of messages sent between Members as they are not Members of the Group.
-MLS optionally provides additional protections regarding traffic analysis so as to reduce the ability of attackers, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
-One of these protections includes padding messages in order to produce ciphertexts of standard length.
-While this protection is highly recommended it is not mandatory as it can be costly in terms of performance for clients and the SP.

-Message content can be deniable if the signature keys are exchanged over a deniable channel prior to signing messages.

-### Forward and Post-Compromise Security {#fs-and-pcs}

-MLS provides additional protection regarding secrecy of past messages and future messages.
-These cryptographic security properties are Forward Secrecy (FS) and Post-Compromise Security (PCS).

-FS means that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the compromised client.
-Note that this means that clients have the extremely important role of deleting appropriate keys as soon as they have been used with the expected message, otherwise the secrecy of the messages and the security for MLS is considerably weakened.

-PCS means that if a group member's state is compromised at some time t but the group member subsequently performs an update at some time t', then all MLS guarantees apply to messages sent by the member after time t', and by other members after they have processed the update.
-For example, if an attacker learns all secrets known to Alice at time t, including both Alice's long-term secret keys and all shared group keys, but Alice performs a key update at time t', then the attacker is unable to violate any of the MLS security properties after the updates have been processed.

-Both of these properties are satisfied even against compromised DSs and ASs.

 ### Membership Changes